cytronicoder/research/API.md

 - `permanent`: Boolean flag for permanent links (optional)
 - `startDate`: Optional start date for the project (ISO 8601 format)
 - `endDate`: Optional end date for the project (ISO 8601 format)
+- `githubRepo`: Optional GitHub repository URL for the project

 ### Bulk Operations